 Any complaint relating to disability harassment or discrimination made by a student against faculty or staff members may be referred to the NSU Office of Human Resources (OHR) where appropriate, at the discretion of the dean of students.
-Any complaints referred to the OHR will be investigated and b.
-Referral or Dismissal of Reports
+Any complaints referred to the OHR will be investigated and processed to conclusion, in accordance with the policies contained in the Faculty Policy Manual or Employee Policy Manual and the grievance procedures contained therein.